Emergency Evacuation 101

 Who is financially responsible?

 Employers generally pay for the expenses that arise out of emergencies.
 Depending on the extent of the emergency and any damages, costs can vary from hundreds to billions of dollars.
-Costs can include damaged building or facility repair, worker compensation, medical expenses, and loss of profit.
+Costs can include damaged buildings or facility repair, worker compensation, medical expenses, and loss of profit.
 The more time spent not working, the more money employers lose.

 According to the National Safety Council (NSC) in 2020, the total workplace injury costs were about $163.9 billion resulting in 4,113 deaths.
 This breaks down to $1,100 per worker, $1,310,000 per death, and $44,000 per medically consulted injury.
 The NSC has also estimated that there were close to 100 million days lost due to injuries in 2020 for all the workers that were injured.